BioSTEAMDevelopmentGroup/thermosteam/README.rst

 Documentation
 -------------

-ThermoSTEAM's documentation is available on the web:
+Thermosteam's documentation is available on the web:

     http://thermosteam.readthedocs.io/